 My inbox is often inundated with emails from readers all over the world, most of them have a problem, some have more than one.
 The issue though is not that they have problems, it is that they are unable to remain happy among such problems.
-It is therefore a common belief that if my problem disappears, so will my pain and if there is no pain, I will feel happy.
+It is therefore a common belief that if my problem disappears, so will my pain and if there is no pain, I will be happy.
 That is rarely the case.

 Behind most, if not all, human pursuits is the desire to be happy, to experience joy, to feel a sense of gratification.
 Happiness, however, is not just a goal, it is not the final destination.
 It may be one of the outcomes, but above all, it is a mental state, a state of being.

-Material richness, intellectual feats, social recognition may aid one to experience joy or feel happy but only in the most limited and temporary fashion.
+Material richness, intellectual feats, social recognition may aid one to experience joy or to be happy but only in the most limited and temporary fashion.
 Your original state of bliss is not dependent on what you have or lack.
 Let me introduce you to the three wheels of happiness with three golden questions.
 If the vehicle of your life is firmly mounted on these three wheels, you will complete your journey effortlessly, in the happiest possible manner.
 As follows:

 Can I accept it and choose peace?

 There is something divine about acceptance.
 Accepting others as they are immediately infuses peace in every atom of your existence.
 Non-acceptance is synonymous to resistance, it requires challenging, it is comparable to swimming against the flow, it is always harder.

 Think of two different people, it is spring and flowers are in full bloom.
 One’s body accepts pollen and he remains healthy.
 Other person’s body rejects it as foreign matter, it tries to fight with it, as a result, mucus formation takes place and he suffers from hay fever and the rest.
 Similarly, you need a fighting system, a coping mechanism only when you cannot accept.
 There is no reaction if there is no resistance.